rdragon/bon/README.md

 - Enums

 ### OnDeserialized
-If you give a class or struct a public method called OnDeserialized that doesn't accept any parameters then this method will be called directly after deserialization.
+If you give a class or struct a public method called `OnDeserialized` that doesn't accept any parameters, then this method will be called directly after deserialization.

 ## Attributes
 Serialization is controlled trough the use of the following attributes.